-A combination of the two above methods, use both your middle and forefinger together.
+A combination of the above methods – use both your middle and forefinger together.
 This reinforces your forefinger, allowing you to play with more speed and accuracy with less fatigue.

 While playing linear patterns like this, you may be tempted to ball the rest of your fingers up into a fist.
-Practice with all your fingers extended naturally – this will come in handy when the time comes to utilise all your digits.
+Resist this, and keep all your fingers extended naturally – this will come in handy when the time comes to utilise all your digits.

-Playing melodic sequences and chords on pads is a little different.
-Unlike piano, there are no standard techniques as different controllers will have different layouts.
+Playing melodic sequences and chords on Pads is a little different.
+Unlike Keys, there are no standard techniques as different controllers have different layouts.

 The most important thing is to plan ahead.
-Your positioning may change depending on the pad arrangement so work out which pads you need throughout a song, and position yourself comfortably so that each pad is easily within reach.
+Your positioning may change depending on the pad arrangement so work out which ones you’ll need throughout a song, and position yourself comfortably so that each pad is easily within reach.

 More complex patterns and chords will call for more fingers.
-You may find your ring and pinky fingers weaker and less dexterous for a start, but don’t tense up!
-Keep working on it and you’ll build up strength and independence in no time!
+You may find your ring and pinky fingers feel weaker and less dexterous initially, but keep working on it and you’ll build their strength and independence in no time!

 Free to download, play 60 free lessons for 5 performance minutes a day to start building your rhythm, timing, and muscle memory immediately.